saiprasadcloudtech/ChatBot/README.md

 Project Description: In this project I will be creating a web based application that can figure out the temperature when we tell it a particular city.
-To accomplish a project of this sort we may need a back end serverless database(DynamoDB) , s3 bucket( static website hosting) and lambda fuction, Cloud front, API gateway, Amazon Lex to create a Chat Bot.
+To accomplish a project of this sort we may need a back end serverless database(DynamoDB) , s3 bucket( static website hosting) and lambda fuction, Cloud front, API gateway.
 Below are the steps to accumplish this project

 step 1 : Create a S3 bucket and configure it as a static website.